'Being nato': Murder accused shot victim three times

 He sent a friend a photo on Snapchat of the gun in the wheel well of his car with ammunition nearby and implied to friends he intended to attack Williams.

-It was against this backdrop that Phillips saw a Facebook post by Chloe Randall days before Williams' death, talking about a visit between Williams and their young son and how happy and successful it was.
+Against this backdrop, Phillips saw a Facebook post by Chloe Randall days before Williams' death, talking about a visit between Williams and their young son and how happy and successful it was.

 He texted Chloe's mother, Paula Randall, and told her he wanted to know the next time Williams would be in Thames to visit Chloe.